 Overall Heat Transfer Coefficient – Cylindrical Tubes

 Steady heat transfer through multilayered cylindrical or spherical shells can be handled just like multilayered plane walls.

-From the foregoing equation, it follows that the conduction heat flux increases with increasing thermal conductivity and increases with increasing temperature difference.
+The previous equation follows that the conduction heat flux increases with increasing thermal conductivity and increases with increasing temperature differences.
 In general, the thermal conductivity of a solid is larger than that of a liquid, which is larger than that of a gas.
 This trend is due largely to differences in intermolecular spacing for the two states of matter.
 In particular, diamond has the highest hardness and thermal conductivity of any bulk material.